メインコンテンツまでスキップ

 Add tileset to map

-Using this tileset as raster-array source we will add it as a raster layer on map.
+Using this tileset as a raster-array source, you will add it as a raster layer on the map.

-We will use raster-array-band to allot value 3, which represents the band named 3 in the source NetCDF file.
-We will use paint properties to assign color using Mapbox GL JS.
+You will use raster-array-band to allot value 3, which represents the band named 3 in the source NetCDF file.
+You will use paint properties to assign color using Mapbox GL JS.

 <!DOCTYPE html>